 Floating wood floor installations as the one described allow lifting of planks locally.
 Springy floors will indicate for unevenness in the subfloor.
-Uneven level of floor boards usually comes from deformation of joists, which normally is corrected at that level, by fitting new leveled support to existing joists and relaying the boards, or having ply or chipboard installed.
+Uneven level of floorboards usually comes from deformation of joists, which normally is corrected at that level, by fitting new levelled support to existing joists and relaying the boards or having ply or chipboard installed.

-Any other local corrections (below engineered planks) may have an effect or may not.
+Any other local corrections (below the engineered planks) may have an effect or may not.

 There is no easy advice in such situations, especially if floors were recently laid.
 Possible solution (but depends on the subfloor decline) may be lifting 2 or 3 planks and fixing the surrounding planks with secret nailing close to the subfloor, so they take the level of the subfloor.
 Then closing back the floors.
-The excercise may be used as well to refit exposed floor boards as well to reduce creaking.
+The exercise may be used as well to refit exposed floorboards as well to reduce creaking.